 Besides getting fined, you don't become a statistic.
 Las Vegas Valley was ranked as the sixth most dangerous metropolitan area when it comes to auto-pedestrian fatalities.
 Traffic on The Vegas Strip is notoriously dangerous.
 A combination of high speeding cars, wide roads, reckless pedestrians and distracted drivers account for the high fatality rate.
 Only cross the Vegas Strip at designated crosswalks or over-head walkways.

 Las Vegas police allow people to walk down the Strip and the Fremont Street Experience with alcoholic beverages in plastic containers (no bottles or cans).
-Remember, however, that this is not allowed anywhere else.
+Remember, however, that this is not allowed anywhere else in the city.

 There are several four-corner and direct Pedestrian bridges over Las Vegas Blvd.
 (Vegas Strip) separating pedestrians from motorized traffic.
 These bridges can be accessed via elevators or escalators.
 Below is a list of the Las Vegas Strip overhead walkways and the hotel casinos located within each overpass.